annarufas/Rufas_etal_2024_GRL/README.md

 ## Obtaining Raw Data

-- **Particle concentration measurements** from the Underwater Vision Profiler 5 (UVP5) downloaded from the EcoPart repository hosted by [IFREMER](https://ecopart.obs-vlfr.fr).
-This dataset is stored in the subfolder `./data/raw/UVP5/`.
 - **Particulate organic carbon (POC) flux measurements** from sediment traps and radionuclides, a compilation that we made for this study.
 The file, `dataset_s0_trap_and_radionuclide_compilation.xlsx`, is not available within this repository as it contains data owned by other authors that are not in a preservation repository.
-References for constructing this dataset are provided in the Supporting Information of our paper (Tables S1-S6), and the dataset can be provided upon request.
+References for constructing this dataset are provided in the Supporting Information of our paper (Tables S1-S6), and a processed version of the dataset is available in the folder `./data/processed/pocflux_compilation.mat`.
+- **Particle concentration measurements** from the Underwater Vision Profiler 5 (UVP5) downloaded from the EcoPart repository hosted by [IFREMER](https://ecopart.obs-vlfr.fr).
+This data are stored in the subfolder `./data/raw/UVP5/` and also in a processed format in `./data/processed/UVP5/pocflux_bisson_45sc.mat`.

 ## Obtaining Interim Data